 Once you narrow down the types of services you want to provide, talk to other small business owners, ideally in the same industry and with a similar workforce, about which EAP providers they use.
 If you use a professional employer organization (PEO) or staffing agency for HR purposes, they might offer recommendations as well.

 Here are some things to think through when evaluating an EAP provider:

 When evaluating each of these features, you’ll again want to think about your employee demographics.
 For instance, younger employees prefer multiple service channels, especially video-based counseling and live chat.
 Here are some additional questions to ask when choosing an EAP.
 You should also check out customer reviews and testimonials for each vendor.

 Once you choose an EAP, the last step is to notify your employees.
 The main problem with EAPs is the divide between availability and usage.

 A 2012 survey from the Families and Work Institute shows that 74% of employers provide an EAP.
 That percentage declined as business size declined, but even among small businesses (50 to 99 employees), 66% said they provide an EAP.
 However, according to a 2016 report from Chestnut Global Partners, only 6.9% of employees made use of EAP services.

 Employers can encourage usage by educating employees about the availability of the program and emphasizing that it’s free and confidential.
 You can also have your EAP provider come in and explain the services as part of a mandatory company-wide training.
-Some EAPs provide reporting to help you determine the extent to which employees are using the EAP’s services and which services are in highest demand.
+You can also hand out flyers around the office with the name of the EAP, their contact information, and details on the kinds of services the EAP provides.